beansai/beans-tutorials/dynamic-routes-optimization/README.md

 - [Vehicles routing optimization with pickups dropoffs](vehicles-routing-optimization-with-pickups-dropoffs)
 - [Vehicles routing optimization with dimensions](vehicles-routing-optimization-with-dimensions) when vehicles have constraints like weight or  volume.
 - [Vehicles routing optimization with flavors](vehicles-routing-optimization-with-flavors) when packages have constraints like COLD, HOT, FRAGILE...
+- [Vehicles routing optimization with assignee start/end anywhere](vehicles-routing-optimization-with-assignee-start-end-anwhere) - when assignee will not start or end a daily work at warehouse.